Milton Coste

 Get Pre-Approved for a Mortgage

 One of the most effective ways to strengthen your position in a bidding war is to get pre-approved for a mortgage.
-This not only expedites the buying process but also shows sellers that you are a serious buyer.
-Here’s how to go about it:
+This expedites the buying process and shows sellers that you are a serious buyer.
+Here is how to go about it:

-• Being pre-approved not only gives you leverage in negotiations but also signals to sellers that you are ready to close promptly, reducing their uncertainty.
+Being pre-approved gives you leverage in negotiations and signals to sellers that you are ready to close promptly, reducing their uncertainty.

 Craft a Compelling Offer